About me

 I’m not here to teach the right way.

-I’m sharing what actually works for me: practical, tested, and imperfect.
+I’m sharing what has proven useful for me: practical, tested, and imperfect.

 Let’s Connect